Sissiboo River

 The Sissiboo River is a river located in Digby County, Nova Scotia, Canada.

+Etymology

 The origins of the name "Sissiboo" are not known.
 The most credible is a derivation from the Mi'kmaq word for river, "Seboo."
+Isiah Wilson states that the name derives from a combination of the French numeral six (pronounced as seeks) and hibou (pronounced eeboo) meaning owl; the story being that a Frenchman and a First Nations person were on the river and observed six owls flying over, though Hamilton describes this story as "apocryphal".
+Another story is that the village at the mouth of the river was originally called Sissiboo, after first nation word meaning Big River, but it was changed to Weymouth as the settlers who arrived there came from Weymouth in Massachusetts.

+Course

 The river flows out of a chain of lakes near the border with Annapolis County, named respectively, First, Second, Third, Fourth, Fifth, Sixth, Seventh, Eighth and Ninth Lakes.
 The Sissiboo River follows a winding course, draining a large area and passing through the former lumbering communities of Weymouth Falls and Weymouth Mills.
+The river travels for 97 km and drains an area of 596 km2.

 The Sissiboo becomes tidal at Weymouth and its estuary is called Weymouth Harbour.
+The river empties into St. Mary's Bay.

+Infrastructure

 Trunk 1 crosses the river in Weymouth.
 An inactive Dominion Atlantic Railway bridge was demolished in 2012.
 Further downstream, Highway 101 crosses near the fishing community of New Edinburgh.
-The river empties into St. Mary's Bay.

-The river currently is obstructed by four dams, three of which are used to generate hydroelectricity: Weymouth Falls, Sissiboo Falls and Fourth Lake.
+The river currently is obstructed by four dams, three of which are used to generate hydroelectricity: Weymouth Falls, Sissiboo Falls, which were built between 1958 and 1962, and Fourth Lake, which was built in 1983.